Course reflection and conclusion

 We hope you have enjoyed and gained value from this introduction to leadership in voluntary organisations.
 The course authors’ intention has been to offer a balance of critical engagement and practice orientation, so that you can think about, appreciate and practise leadership in new and interesting ways.

 Which one thing do you now do differently, or do you plan on doing differently, as a result of participating in this course?
 Spend 15 minutes on your answer.
-Post your views in the thread for this activity in our discussion forum.
+Post your views in the thread for this activity in our.
 Take five minutes to comment on the posts of at least two other people.

 If you are interested in taking your leadership further, we encourage you to now enrol in and begin our companion course, Collaborative leadership in voluntary organisations.
 This course picks up and further develops many of the themes that have been introduced here but with more of a focus on practices and certainly more of a focus on how we can collaborate better with one another.